Coping with COVID-19

 Through slam poetry and journalism, Antsa in Madagascar and Trisha in Bangladesh are determined to break stereotypes, prevent violence against women and girls, and fight for equality.

-Season 2, episode 4: Girls stand up for menstruation and mental health
+Episode 4: Girls stand up for menstruation and mental health

 The pandemic has heightened concerns for the mental health of an entire generation of children – even as issues in mental health remain shrouded in stigma.